amberimam/api/README.md

 This is the file which implements the REST API.
 All of the logic to support the api is contained in this file.

 #### db.json
-This file contains details information about four products offered for sale at Gemnote, in json format.
+This file contains detailed information about four products offered for sale at Gemnote, in json format.

 #### requirements.txt
 This file lists python dependencies for the api.